front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 We also recommend to use Node.js 14.x as this version is also supported and it is the current active Long Term Support Node.js release.

+### Wishlist Provider

+In this release we have implemented a wishlist provider that takes care of:

+- Checking if the wishlist feature is enabled
+- Loading wishlist
+- Checking if product is in wishlist

+By doing so we have unified some queries related to the wishlist moved them to the provider.
+It is highly recommended you switch to using the wishlist provider for the functionalities it provided instead of relying on querying the data directly.
+This will also help reduce the number of requests you do to the server (like in the case of checking if product is in wishlist).
+We have also updated the `withIsProductInWishlist` HOC to use the provider so continuing to use it is ok.

+Deprecated queries/fragments:

+- `WishlistProductGridQuery`.
+Use `LoadWishlistQuery` instead
+- `AddProductToWishlistQuery`.
+Use `useLoadWishlistItem` hook instead
+- `IsWishlistEnabledQuery`.
+Use `useIsWishlistEnabled` hook instead
+- `WishlistProductGridFragment`.
+Use `LoadWishlistQueryFragment` instead
+- `WishlistProductItemFragment`.
+Use `LoadWishlistItemFragment` instead
+- `AddProductToWishlistFragment`.
+Use `useLoadWishlistItem` hook instead

 ### New icon required

 In this release we added the functionality to share a wishlist.
 As such we needed a share icon.
 We added this icon in [the theme's <Icon> component](https://gitlab.com/front-commerce/front-commerce/-/blob/2.6.0/src/web/theme/components/atoms/Icon/Icon.js#L95).
 If you have overriden the `<Icon>` component please add an icon named `share` to the list of icons.
 Failing to display a `<Icon icon="share">` component will result in an error message being displayed when users visits their wishlist page.